magpyfeather/Castling-Hook/README.md

 # Castling-Hook
 A Foddian game for the Ludwig Jam 2021.

+# Instructions:
+It's a whole Godot project just asking you to take it!
+Install Godot and launch the project file.

 # Notes:
 • This is the first time I’ve joined a game jam.
 It’s kind of exciting, to say the least.
 It’s also the first time I’ve really been motivated to make and finish a game.